acconeer/acconeer-python-exploration/docs/getting_started/evk_setup/index.rst

 Setting up your EVK
 ===================

-If you did not get started by following :doc:`../setting_up_and_running_et`, the following sections are in-depth setup guides for each EVK/module:
+The following sections are step-by-step setup guides for each EVK/module:

 .. toctree::
    :caption: Setup Guides